ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 systemctl reload nginx
 ```

-* The website is now active but the webroot `/var/www/projectLEMP` is still empy.
-Create an `index.html` file in that directory in order to test if the new server block is functional as shown below:
+* The website is now active but the webroot `/var/www/projectLEMP` is still empty.
+Create an `index.html` file in that directory to test if the new server block is functional as shown below:

 ```bash
 sudo echo 'Hello LEMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectLEMP/index.html
 ```

-* Go to your browser and open the webiste URL using your IP address.
+* Go to your browser and open the website URL using your IP address.

 ```bash
 http://<Public-IP-Address>:80